Car TalkDriving TipsHow And When To Use The Neutral Gear In An Automatic Car

 Is it OK to put an automatic car in neutral while driving?

-Should you put your automatic car in neutral when stopped at a red light?
+Should you shift your automatic car into neutral at a red light?

-Should you put the automatic transmission in neutral before parking?
+Should I put the car in neutral before parking?

 It has been suggested that coasting in neutral might help you conserve petrol.
 While it is right, coasting in neutral is not something you should do.